 Many surgeries and medical treatments have been delayed perhaps too late for many to make a full recovery from whatever ails them.
 They can’t get in see a doctor, and sometimes a phone chat just won’t do!

 I have a 95-year-old mother in-in-law, bright as a tack in a local senior’s residence.
-She is challenged by the fact that there is ban from any family visits from any of her children with not hope insight that restrictions will be eased.
+She is challenged by the fact that there is ban from any family visits from any of her children with not a hope in sight that restrictions will be eased.
 She has said she can feel her life slipping away.
 Can you see the need to balance the risks?
 Perhaps testing and PPE might be an option to facilitate her receiving family visits.

 The food supply is at risk as well and without the workers there would be no food.
 And just who are these workers?
 The truck drivers, grocery workers, road repair crews, oh, and don’t forget the people who make the tools, the repair materials, the plumbers, electricians, energy workers and so many others not excluding health workers of course.
 Don’t forget the pilots, engineers, flight attendants, the Air traffic Controllers that all help keep the system in motion… still.